stephan-hof/pyrocksdb/README.rst

 Note
 =========
-The original pyrocksdb has not been updated for long time.
-I update the pyrocksdb to support the latest rocksdb.
-Please open the issues in github if you have any problem.
+The original pyrocksdb (https://pypi.python.org/pypi/pyrocksdb/0.4) has not been updated for long time.
+I update pyrocksdb to support the latest rocksdb.
+Please open issues in github if you have any problem.

 pyrocksdb